solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Deployment evolution options

-Let us discuss a journey overview.
+Let us discuss the journey overview.
 The journey will start with a classic deployment to a typical web and database server on a `physical` or `virtualized` host operating system.
-Next, explore the evolution of the potential deployment options from a simple web app deployed to App Service through a complex progression ending with the application running as containers in Azure Kubernetes Service (AKS) with Azure Database for PostgreSQL hosting the database.
+Next, explore the evolution of the potential deployment options from a simple web app deployed to App Service through a complex progression ending with the application running as containers in Azure Kubernetes Service (AKS) with Azure Database for PostgreSQL Flexible Server hosting the database.

 The following scenarios will be discussed and demonstrated as part of this Azure PostgreSQL developer's guide.
 All of the following deployments will utilize the same application and database backend and what is needed to modify the application to support the targets.
 Topics will be discussed in the following simple to complex architecture order.

 ### Deployment option TOC

-1. [Classic deployment]
+1. [Classic deployment][33]
-2. [Azure VM Deployment]
+2. [Azure VM Deployment][34]
-3. [Simple App Service deployment with Azure Database for PostgreSQL Flexible Server Flexible Server]
+3. [Simple App Service deployment with Azure Database for PostgreSQL Flexible Server][35]
-4. [App Service with In-App PostgreSQL]
+4.  \[App Service with In-App PostgreSQL\]
-5. [Continuous Integration (CI) and Continuous Delivery (CD)]
+5. [Continuous Integration (CI) and Continuous Delivery (CD)][36]
-6. [Containerizing layers with Docker]
+6. [Containerizing layers with Docker][37]
-7. [Azure Container Instances (ACI)]
+7. [Azure Container Instances (ACI)][38]
-8. [App Service Containers]
+8. [App Service Containers][39]
-9. [Azure Kubernetes Service (AKS)]
+9. [Azure Kubernetes Service (AKS)][40]
-10. [AKS with PostgreSQL Flexible Server]
+10. [AKS with PostgreSQL Flexible Server][41]

 ## Classic deployment

 In a classic deployment, development and operations staff will typically set up a web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized **on-premises** hardware.
-Most applications using PostgreSQL as the backend are using PHP as the frontend (which is the case for the sample application in this guide);
-as such, the web server must be configured to support PHP.
-This includes configuring and enabling any PHP extensions and installing the required software to support those extensions.

 Some web servers are relatively easier to set up than others.
 The complexity depends on what the target operating system is and what features the application and database are using, for example, SSL/TLS.

 In addition to the web server, it is also necessary to install and configure the physical PostgreSQL database server.
 This includes creating the schema and the application users that will be used to access the target database(s).

 As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up automatically.